MANIAC I

 transferred to the University of New Mexico in bad condition, and was restored to full operation by Dale Sparks, PhD.
 It was featured in at least two UNM Maniac programming dissertations from 1963.
 It remained in operation until it was retired in 1965.
-It was succeeded by MANIAC II in 1957.

-A third version MANIAC III was built at the Institute for Computer Research at the University of Chicago in 1964.
+A third version, MANIAC III, was built at the Institute for Computer Research at the University of Chicago in 1964.